JuliaHEP/JuliaHEP-2023/julia-intro/docs/exercises/juliafunctions.md

 ```

 to get our history... and then it's left to you to write a call to `scatter!` with the information provided to overlay our `contour` plot.

+* overlay an appropriate scatter plot on the contour.

 ### Further work